huaminghuangtw/Evergreen-Notes/Permanent-Notes/Delayed Gratification.md

 ---

-Caveat: Delay gratification in the extreme just results in no gratification. (or it's called obsession)
+Caveat: Delay gratification in the extreme just results in no gratification. (or it’s called obsession)

 ---